llpeterson/applications/overlays.md

 retrieve pages from web servers.
 However, anyone who has waited an eternity for a Web page to return knows that the system is far from perfect.
-Considering that the backbone of the Internet is now constructed from OC-192 (10-Gbps) links, it's not obvious why this should happen.
+Considering that the backbone of the Internet is now constructed from 40-Gbps links, it's not obvious why this should happen.
 It is generally agreed that when it comes to downloading Web pages there are four potential bottlenecks in the system:

-- *The first mile.* The Internet may have high-capacity links in it, but that doesn't help you download a Web page any faster when you're connected by a 56-Kbps modem or a poorly performing 3G wireless link.
+- *The first mile.* The Internet may have high-capacity links in it, but that doesn't help you download a Web page any faster when you're connected by a 1.5Mbps DSL line or a poorly performing wireless link.

 - *The last mile.* The link that connects the server to the Internet